AhmedEl-Gohary/debt-simplifier-cli/README.md

 ## Algorithmic details

-The algorithm uses Ford-Fulkerson algorithm + capacity scaling heuristic to compute the maximum flow through each edge.
+The algorithm uses the Ford-Fulkerson method + capacity scaling heuristic to compute the maximum flow through each edge.
 As long as there is a non-visited edge going from u to v, it computes the maximum flow where u is the source and v is the sink and produces the residual graph which is then passed as the input graph again.
 The time complexity of the algorithm is O(M * T) where T is the time complexity of the max flow algorithm.
-T = O(M * log(Threshold)), where M is the number of edges and Threshold is a large constant ~= 1e9.
+T = O(M^2 * log(Threshold)), where M is the number of edges and Threshold is a large constant ~= 1e9.
-Thus, the total time complexity is O(M^2 * log(Threshold)).
-Following from this time complexity, in the worst case where the ledger is a complete graph (i.e. every one has a debt to every one else), the expected running time is around (1 - 3) seconds for N <= 100, where N is the number of people.
+Thus, the total time complexity is O(M^3 * log(Threshold)).
+Following from this time complexity, in the worst case where the ledger is a complete graph (i.e. every one has a debt to every one else), the expected running time is around (1 - 3) seconds for N <= 30, where N is the number of people.